 The Group's trading activities principally comprise trading in debt and equity securities, foreign exchange and derivative financial instruments.
 Derivative financial instruments include futures, forwards, swaps and options in the interest rate, foreign exchange, equity, credit and commodity markets.
 The Group manages and controls the market risk within its trading portfolios through limit structures of both a VaR and non-VaR nature.
 Non-VaR based constraints relate, inter alia, to positions, volumes, concentrations, allowable losses and maturities.
 VaR is a risk measurement concept which uses statistical models to estimate, within a given level of confidence, the maximum potential negative change in the market value of a portfolio over a specified time horizon resulting from an adverse movement in rates and prices.
 It is recognised that there are limitations to the VaR methodology.
 These limitations include the fact that the historical data may not be the best proxy for future price movements.
 The Group performs regular back testing exercises to compare actual profits and losses with the VaR estimates to monitor the statistical validity of the VaR model.
 VaR is calculated based on the Group's market risk exposures at the close of the business each day.
 Intra-day risk levels may vary from those reported at the end of the day.
 In addition, losses beyond the specified confidence level are not captured by the VaR methodology.
 VaR is not a measure of the absolute limit of market risk and losses in excess of the VaR amounts will, on occasion, arise.
 To manage the risk associated with extreme market movements, the Group conducts stress testing which measures the impact of simulated abnormal changes in market rates and prices on the market values of the portfolios.
 The composition of the debt and equity trading securities is set out in note 8.
-An analysis of derivative financial instruments, including the VaR of foreign exchange and derivative trading contracts, is set out in note 31.
+An analysis of derivative financial instruments, including the VaR of foreign exchange and derivative trading contracts, is set out in note 30.

-The VaR for the Group's trading positions, as calculated in accordance with the basis set out in note 34, was as follows:- b) Non-trading market risk
+The VaR for the Group's trading positions, as calculated in accordance with the basis set out in note 33, was as follows:- b) Non-trading market risk

-2016 2 2015 31.12.16 Average High Low 31.12.15 Average High Low US\$ millions l JS\$ millions ( JS\$ millions US S\$ millions US\$ millions US\$ millions US\$ millions US\$ millions Total VaR 0.4 0.2 0.5 - 0.7 0.9 1.3 0.7 Total undiversified stressed VaR 0.6 0.3 0.9 0.1 1.5 1.7 2.3 1.4
+2017 2016 31.12.17 Average High Low 31.12.16 Average High Low US\$ millions L JS\$ millions U S\$ millions US\$ millions Total VaR Total undiversified 1.8 1.8 2.5 0.1 0.4 0.2 0.5 - stressed VaR 5.1 4.1 5.3 0.3 0.6 0.3 0.9 0.1

 Structural interest rate risk arises in the Group's core balance sheet as a result of mismatches in the repricing of interest rate sensitive financial assets and liabilities.
 The associated interest rate risk is managed within VaR limits and through the use of models to evaluate the sensitivity of earnings to movements in interest rates.
-The repricing profile and related interest rate sensitivity of the Group's financial assets and liabilities are set out in note 30.
+The repricing profile and related interest rate sensitivity of the Group's financial assets and liabilities are set out in note 29.
 Movements in the fair value of equity investment securities are accounted for in other comprehensive income.
 The Group does not maintain material foreign currency exposures.
 In general, the Group's policy is to match financial assets and liabilities in the same currency or to mitigate currency risk through the use of currency swaps.
-Details of significant foreign currency net open positions are set out in note 31.5.
+Details of significant foreign currency net open positions are set out in note 30.5.